Azabu-bound/RSA_Python/README.md

 # RSA_Python
-Developed a command-line interface (CLI) application in Python, utilizing cryptographic concepts to implement the RSA algorithm.
+Developed a CLI application in Python, utilizing cryptographic concepts to implement the RSA algorithm.
 The application efficiently handles key generation, message encryption, and decryption.